Garcinia indica

 Garcinia indica, a plant in the mangosteen family (Clusiaceae), commonly known as kokum, is a fruit-bearing tree that has culinary, pharmaceutical, and industrial uses.
-It primarily grows in the Western Ghats, especially the Goa and Konkan region.
+It grows primarily in India's Western Ghats: in the states of Maharashtra, Goa, Karnataka and Kerala.
+It is considered as an endemic species to the Western Ghats and forests in India.

+Plant description

+Garcinia indica is a medium-sized evergreen tree.
+It grows to a height of about 18 m.
+The tree has drooping branches.

+The berries ripen in the summer.
+They are spherical with a diameter of about 5 cm.
+They have indentations on the top, on the stalk, and on the bottom.
+Each berry has 5 to 8 seeds surrounded by a sweet and sour pulp that contains some fibers.
+They are initially green, but turn red as they ripen.

 Taxonomy

 The genus Garcinia, belonging to the family Clusiaceae, includes about 200 species found in the Old World tropics, mostly in Asia and Africa.
 Garcinia indica is an evergreen, monoecious tree, which can grow up to 18 meters high, on maturity attaining a pyramid shape.

 The fruit, an orange-sized purple berry with fleshy endocarp, contains five to eight seeds, which account for 20–23% of the fruit's weight.
 The kernels account for 61 percent of the weight of the seed and about 44% of its oil.
 The seeds are compressed and embedded in an acidic pulp.